 The Open University recognises that you may need to change your study plans to support your personal circumstances.

-The Open University is committed to helping you achieve your study goals by offering options for changing how or what you study, and sufficient information, advice and guidance for you to make well-informed decisions.
+We are committed to helping you achieve your study goals by offering options for changing how or what you study, and will offer sufficient information, advice and guidance for you to make well-informed decisions.
 This policy supports that commitment.

-- 1.1 The objectives of this policy are to: - 1.1.1 Explain your legal right to cancel enrolment or registration. - 1.1.2 Set out your options for changing your study plans. - 1.1.3 Identify the potential financial and academic implications of these options. - 1.1.4 Explain the procedure for each option.
+- 1.1 The objectives of this policy are to: - Explain your legal right to cancel enrolment or registration. - Set out your options for changing your study plans. - Identify the potential financial and academic implications of these options. - Explain the procedure for each option.